 - Implementing a physical and logical digital transformation initiative is typically done by way of a staged migration of the OT network that follows an overall strategic plan.
 It’s crucial that the plan minimizes production interruptions and avoids reworking previous migration steps already completed.
-It’s critical for the stakeholders to create an overall map for the OT network near the beginning of the initiative to maximize potential staging due to production interruption restrictions or annual capital budget constraints.
+In addition, the stakeholders need to create an overall map for the OT network near the beginning of the initiative to maximize potential staging due to production interruption restrictions or annual capital budget constraints.

 - Continue to adhere to OT network best practices throughout the life cycle of the network.
 All too often, we see a client initially implement a robust, secure OT network as part of a larger project, only to see subsequent smaller additions not follow best practices.

 The majority of existing manufacturing facilities consist of a very wide variety of control system platforms ranging from legacy “hard-wired” through PLCs, DCSs, and proprietary control systems.
-Implementing a comprehensive digital transformation on the plant floor brings along its challenges which need to be addressed during the discussions, design, planning, and costing of the project.
-Here’s a few points to consider.
+Implementing a comprehensive digital transformation on the plant floor brings challenges which need to be addressed during the design, planning, and costing of the project.
+With that in mind, here are a few points to consider.